-Housing Crisis Act of 2019 (SB 330)

-Senate Bill ("SB") 330, also known as the Housing Crisis Act of 2019 is a housing-related bill that went into effect on January 1, 2020, and will remain in effect through January 1, 2025.
-One of the applicable provisions of this legislation, as it relates to Plan Amendments and Rezoning, includes limitations wherein an affected City (which includes the City of Fresno) cannot change land use or zoning designations, nor alter the intensity of existing land use designations or zone districts, in a manner that reduces housing capacity below the capacity that was available on January 1, 2018; unless, there is a concurrent increase of capacity elsewhere within the city (i.e. corresponding upzone) that ensures there is no net loss of housing capacity.
+Housing Crisis Act of 2019 (SB 330): Senate Bill ("SB") 330, also known as the Housing Crisis Act of 2019 is a housing-related bill that went into effect on January 1, 2020, and will remain in effect through January 1, 2025.
+One of the applicable provisions of this legislation, as it relates to Plan Amendments and Rezoning, includes limitations wherein an affected City (which includes the City of Fresno) cannot change land use or zoning designations, nor alter the intensity of existing land use designations or zone districts, in a manner that reduces housing capacity below the capacity that was available on January 1, 2018; unless, there is a concurrent increase of capacity elsewhere within the city (i.e. corresponding up-zone) that ensures there is no net loss of housing capacity.

-The land use changes proposed by the Plan would result in the loss of capacity for 12,253 housing units, therefore is it necessary that a concurrent proposal that would increase housing capacity to an equal or greater level accompany the Plan.
+The land use changes proposed by the Plan would result in the loss of capacity for 12,227 housing units, therefore is it necessary that a concurrent proposal that would increase housing capacity to an equal or greater level accompany the Plan. older data shows 12,253 units.
 In order to satisfy this requirement, staff is proposing the concurrent consideration of P22-02413, a Text Amendment to the Citywide Development Code that would remove maximum density limits for five zoning districts, anticipating this will provide an additional capacity of 21,762 housing units citywide.
+In the West Area this results in a capacity gain of 7,169 housing units.
 Should the Text Amendment and the Plan be adopted on the same day, there will not be a net loss of housing capacity and the Plan will comply with SB 330.

-Council District Project Review Committees

-The Plan Area includes Council Districts 1, 2, and 3.
-Therefore the Plan was presented to the Project Review Committees of each District.
+Council District Project Review Committees: The Plan Area includes Council Districts 1, 2, and 3.
+Therefore, the Plan was presented to the Project Review Committees of each District.
 The Review Committees also provided recommendations for the Land Use Change Requests, which is summarized in the section below.